Ajaykumbhar/LeetCode-DailyQuestion/August2023/8th-August/README.md

 7. **Final Result**: If the loop exits without finding the target, the function returns `-1`, indicating that the target does not exist in the array.

-The modified binary search algorithm efficiently narrows down the search space in each iteration, allowing for quick identification of the target element's index in the rotated sorted array.
-The time complexity of this algorithm is O(log n), where `n` is the number of elements in the array, which meets the requirement of O(log n) runtime complexity.